PowerBiDevCamp/SalesforceAppOwnsDataEmbedding/CreateAzureAdApplication.md

 <img src="CreateAzureAdApplication\media\image20.png" style="width:3.20339in;height:1.56007in" />

-You should now be able to confirm that the Azure AD application you created has been configured as a workspace admin.
+You should now be able to confirm that the Azure AD application you created earlier has been configured as a **Admin** member of the workspace.

 <img src="CreateAzureAdApplication\media\image21.png" style="width:3.2011in;height:3.07627in" />